BearStudio/lunalink/README.md

 const eventCategoryIdRoute = 'demo/event/:year/type/:typeId/category/:categoryId';

 // 👍 Let lunalink detect path params given your url, and add your custom searchParams
-// The type will always be up to date with the path params declared in your url type EventCategoryIdRouteType = ExtractParams<typeof eventCategoryIdRoute> & {
+// The type will always be up to date with path params declared in your url type EventCategoryIdRouteType = ExtractParams<typeof eventCategoryIdRoute> & {
   filter?: string;
   page?: string;